 I haven't done this yet but I had a friend who raved about it.
 Your hotel could organise it, or you can try Sidemen Adventures.

-This was spectacular and a new article is upcoming on this adventure.
+This was spectacular and you can read a seperate article about it here.
 The white water was more advanced that the option in Ubud, and it was super fun.
 It cost us less than A$35 each for 2.5 hours including lunch and I can't recommend this enough; a gorgeous way to see the countryside.
 We used Bukit Cili who were excellent.